-- Optionally click the Filter drop-down menu and choose a subset of feature types to include in the calculation of the metric.
+- Optionally, click the Filter drop-down menu and choose a subset of feature types to include in the calculation of the metric.
 All types are included by default.

-- Optionally click the Sum drop-down menu and choose either Sum or Average.
+- Optionally, click the Sum drop-down menu and choose either Sum or Average.
 This choice indicates whether values will be totaled or averaged for all features calculated in the gauge.

 Build gauge equations

 Building equations to calculate quantitative performance indicators from your plans can require as little as referencing a single attribute or constant (for example, acres of specific land-use type).
-It can also compute from multiple attributes and constants (for example, tax revenue potential, taking into account percentage of land-use types, floor-to-area ratio, and taxable rate by land-use type).
-Example syntax is shown under the Equation text box.
+It can also compute from multiple attributes and constants (for example, tax revenue potential taking into account percentage of land-use types, floor-to-area ratio, and taxable rate by land-use type).
+Example syntax is shown beneath the Equation text box.
 Equations are evaluated once per feature.
 Results are totaled or averaged for all features to produce a single KPI value that is displayed in the gauge.
 The following rules apply to equations: